cytopia/devilbox/docs/examples/setup-symfony.rst

 Walk through
 ============

-It will be ready in seven simple steps:
+It will be ready in six simple steps:

 1. Enter the PHP container
 2. Create a new VirtualHost directory